 They most likely will appear on your list as “unconfirmed.”
 Double opt-ins work best when the person subscribing is advised to check their emails.

-Make is easy for someone to opt-out.
+Make it easy for someone to opt out.
 Make sure the font is in a readable size and color.

 If you have an email sign-up sheet in your gift shop, tour check-in or tasting room, it no longer automatically give you the right to use that individual’s address to send them promotional emails according to everything we’ve read on the subject.

 If someone asks to be removed from your database, it must be done within one (1) month and be free of charge.
 In many cases, software that you use for email collection and merchandise sales “should be” updated by the vendor to easily handle data removal requests.

 Many vendors have already communicated their updates to software and privacy policies.
-If you have an account with Google, use an email system or social media, it’s likely you’ve received an email in recently weeks detailing how each is protecting its users’ data and privacy.
+If you have an account with Google, use an email system or social media, it’s likely you’ve received an email in recent weeks detailing how each is protecting its users’ data and privacy.

 Do you buy mailing lists?

 If it contains data for anyone living in the EU, you’ll want to know that the person who collected the information was and is GDPR compliant.
 It’s no longer enough to have an existing business relationship or to be a previous customer.
 A specific action is now required to authorize your OK.
 If you purchase a list, ask the list provider to send you an email confirming the data collection is compliant.
 In that way, if your company is contacted by the UE, you can show proof of due diligence.